mineclaps/mineclaps/.github/ISSUE_TEMPLATE/gameplay-bug.md

 ---
 name: Gameplay Bug
-about: 'Issue that actively impacts gameplay for users'
+about: 'Report an issue that actively impacts gameplay for users'
 title: ''
 labels: 'gameplay-bug'
 assignees: ''